emdonahue/aiKanren/README.md

 ## Quick Start
 In lieu of more extensive documentation, this section clarifies some differences from previous miniKanren systems for those already broadly familiar with miniKanren.

-`make test` runs the tests. `make lib` compiles the library into a wpo in the lib subdirectory.
+`make test` runs the tests. `make` compiles the library into a wpo in the lib subdirectory, which is only necessary if you want to compile your program with whole program optimization including this library.
 You can open a repl to experiment with using `make repl'.
 Run benchmarks with `make bench`.

 To import the library in script mode for development, import `(aikanren)` and run your program with: